 On the plus side to buying a home in this market, rents in the Denver Metro area have made it much more appealing to own a home.
 Let’s do a comparison in paying rent versus owning your own home to see if it makes sense:

 For example, let’s say you are paying $1,600 per month in rent.
 What would be a good comparison in owning your own home and the benefits it might provide?

-This tax savings can be looked in one of two ways; either it will save you money over paying rent, or you can entertain buying more home with those tax dollar savings.
-Obviously a lot will depend on your monthly budget and what you can afford, but hopefully this provided you with some insight as to how owning a home is better than renting.
+This tax savings can be looked at in one of two ways; either it will save you money over paying increasing rents, or you can entertain buying more homes with those tax dollar savings.
+Obviously, a lot will depend on your monthly budget and what you can afford, but hopefully, this provided you with some insight as to how owning a home is better than renting.
 More importantly, you are building equity every time you are making your mortgage payment, as the principal portion of your payment will ultimately build equity and wealth for you and your family!